Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Today, we made sure to explain everything you need to know about the NTFS drive compression and how to utilize it to get some extra space.
+Today, we made sure to explain everything you need to know about NTFS drive compression and how to utilize it to get some extra space.
 We encourage you to check the explanation below.

 Is built-in NTFS drive compression worth using in Windows 10?

 The important thing to know about the built-in NTFS drive compression is that it can save up to 20% of the storage space in the system drive.
 On the other hand, it can slow down the file loading while accessing them.

-This procedure is similar to compressing of ZIP files, just like WinRar or similar tools do to reduce the storage loss.
+This procedure is similar to compressing of ZIP files, just like WinRar or similar tools do to reduce storage loss.
 The system tool inspects all the files and reduces their size (when that’s a possibility) in the process.
 This is especially practical for data-based partitions, with a bunch of multimedia and text files.

 On the other hand, if you are in dire need of some extra space, it might work out as a nice transitional solution.
 And we say “transitional” for a reason.
-Taking into consideration how storage drives are rather affordable nowadays, adding an extra storage shouldn’t be an issue.
+Taking into consideration how storage drives are rather affordable nowadays, adding extra storage shouldn’t be an issue.

 When is this compression a viable solution?
 When you have lots of files and don’t access them frequently but want to keep them around.
-Then it’s more than welcomed to compress them.
+Then it’s more than welcome to compress them.

-- Right-click on the drive/partition you want to compress and open Properties.
+2. Right-click on the drive/partition you want to compress and open Properties.

-- Check the “Compress this drive to save disk space” box and confirm changes.
+3. Check the Compress this drive to save disk space box and confirm changes by clicking OK.

-After that, you should be, depending on the aforementioned conditions, salvage some extra storage space.
-And, on that note, we can conclude this article.
+On that note, we can conclude this article.
 In case you have some additional information concerning the NTFS drive encryption, make sure to tell us in the comments section below.